JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/modular_plugins.md

 </dependencies>
 ```

-`<module>` subtag specifies dependency on another module with the given name, `<plugin>` subtag specifies dependency on a regular (classic) plugin with the given ID.
+`<module>` subtag specifies dependency on another module with the given name.
+`<plugin>` subtag specifies dependency on a regular (classic) plugin with the given ID.
-Dependencies are used at runtime to determine whether a module can be loaded or not, and to configure the classloader of the module.
+Dependencies are used at runtime to determine whether a module can be loaded or not, and to configure the class loader of the module.

-Like with `<depends>` tags in regular plugins, it's necessary to specify dependencies in <path>build.gradle.kts</path> file as well to have them in the compilation classpath.
+Like with `<depends>` tags in regular plugins, it's necessary to specify [dependencies in the Gradle build script](plugin_dependencies.md#intellij-platform-gradle-plugin-2x) as well to have them in the compilation classpath.

 If no dependencies are specified, the module will always be loaded when the plugin is loaded, regardless of the current IDE and the mode it runs in.

-### Classloaders
+### Class Loaders

-Each module has its own classloader.
+Each module has its own class loader.
-The classloader has classloaders of modules and plugins specified in `<dependencies>` tag of the module descriptor as its parents, so it delegates loading of classes to them if they aren't found in the module itself.
+The class loader has class loaders of modules and plugins specified in `<dependencies>` tag of the module descriptor as its parents, so it delegates loading of classes to them if they aren't found in the module itself.
-Also, the core classloader of the IntelliJ Platform is automatically added as a parent classloader.
+Also, the core class loader of the IntelliJ Platform is automatically added as a parent class loader.

 If a regular (classic) plugin declares a dependency on a modular plugin using `<depends>` tag, class loaders of all plugin modules will be added as parent class loaders.

-## Plugin configuration file
+## Plugin Configuration File

-The plugin configuration file for modular plugins uses the same format as a [](plugin_configuration_file.md) for regular (classic) plugins.
+The plugin configuration file for modular plugins uses the same format as a [plugin configuration file for regular (classic) plugins](plugin_configuration_file.md).
 However, the following top-level tags related to registration of classes aren't allowed in it; they must be located in the module descriptor files where the referenced classes are defined:
 * `<extensions>`
 * `<extensionPoints>`